 The Newsweek report revealed an alarming tidbit: The Wuhan lab at the center of the controversy had for years been engaged in gain-of-function research.
 What exactly is it?
 It’s a line of research where scientists take viruses and study how they might be modified to become deadlier or more transmissible.
 Why would they do this?
 Scientists who engage in such research say it helps them figure out which viruses threaten people so they can design countermeasures.

-To be clear, the novel coronavirus, SARS-CoV-2, is definitely not a biologically engineered pathogen.
-It was not released on purpose, and it is likely to have been the result of accidental transmission through human contact with wild animals, like almost all disease outbreaks in history have been.
+To be clear, there is no evidence that the novel coronavirus, SARS-CoV-2, was released on purpose, and many experts believe it is likely to have been the result of accidental transmission through human contact with wild animals, like almost all disease outbreaks in history have been.

 But the emerging reports about the lab in Wuhan are making many people aware for the first time that gain-of-function research happens at all.
 I wouldn’t blame you if your response to this news is this: The government gives grants to researchers to make potentially pandemic viruses deadlier and to make them transmissible more easily between people?
 Why are we doing that?